 Responses to public questions answered at the meeting, will be general in nature, provided in good faith and should not exceed two minutes.
 These responses will be summarised in the minutes of the meeting.

+Items submitted for Public Question Time will be reviewed to ensure that they comply with the principles of the Local Government Act 2020 and Council’s Governance Rules, and may be amended accordingly before publication.

 Public Question Time does not substitute for other forms of communication with Council or other formal business procedures of the Council.

 Public Question Time Form